muratk5n/thirdwave/en/README.md

 They can't assert shit unless somebody is blowing that wind beneath their wings..
 That's how you "fly high".
-Papa Aliyev had come to power thanks to a "BP Coup" back in the day, BP as in British Petroleum, and recent war gains are possibly due to a nudge from them and the other "poodle's poodle".
+Papa Aliyev had come to power thanks to a "BP Coup" back in the day, BP as in British Petroleum, and recent war gains are possibly due to a nudge from UK again and the other "poodle's poodle".

 "Aliyev is flying high, sounds like a strong leader with assertive policies"